narekhovhannisyan/express-app-boilerplate/doc/endpoints/HEALTH_API.md

 ##### Notes

-Health API for structure and testing purposes.
+Init Health API for providing application structure.
+And it can be used for testing purposes.

 ---